zouharvi/reference-mt-distill/README.md

 ## Model

-`TODO: training, evaluation, testing of teacher and students`
+`TODO: used model, extraction, training of students based on small and new datasets`

 ## File Types